2 Days in Robertson NSW: a relaxed weekend escape

 Day One: Sydney to Robertson via the coast

-There is so much to see taking the coast road from Sydney that we knew we would be rewarded by an early start.
+There is so much to see taking the coast road from Sydney you will be rewarded for an early start.
 We set off from our home in Sydney’s south bright and early at 6am and made our way down the M1 to Shellharbour, where we took the A48 to Macquarie Pass.

-While the Hume highway route is slightly quicker, we wanted to call in at Macquarie Pass National Park to visit Cascade Falls.
+While the Hume highway route is slightly quicker, we wanted to call in at Macquarie Pass National Park to visit the beautiful Cascade Falls.

 Stop 1.
 Cascade Falls Macquarie National Park – 2km return

 You need to be on the lookout for the Cascade Falls parking area because if you miss it there is nowhere to do a turn until you are almost at Robertson.
 How do we know?
 Because, of course, we missed it!